zirui-HIT/HAO-Hospital-All-in-One/README.md

 * Consolidated some functionally identical examinations to reduce the number of tests ordered by doctors, and removed all symptoms, examinations, and treatments that were not used by any disease.
 * Adjusted the patient generation weights for each department to better reflect reality.
 * Adjusted the logos of various departments, now their styles are more consistent with the base-game department logos!
+* Removed COVID-19 vaccinations from Medical Procedures as they were somewhat repetitive and seemed a bit outdated after the pandemic :D

 ## Language Support
 Besides translating all the Chinese content myself, the translations for other MODs use the translations provided within those MODs.
 The specific translation status is as follows: